 My name is Tom Marsilje.
 Ironically I am an oncology researcher who was surprise diagnosed with colon cancer at the young age of 40 – adding to the irony, only 6 hours after a now FDA-approved cancer drug I helped co-invent with teammates was first presented at ASCO-2012.
-I am currently 44 and LIVING with Stage IV disease.
+I am currently 45 and LIVING with Stage IV disease.
 The picture is from my first ever team triathlon, taken AFTER my Stage IV diagnosis.
 This blog is meant to give occasional updates of the various twists and turns my cancer path takes me in the coming years.
 Having a unique perspective as an oncology drug discovery scientist and patient, I also would like to use this blog to informally “talk oncology science” to the layperson (which I find fascinating and I hope you do too after reading it! 🙂 ) as well as to describe the “patient experience” to my fellow medical research scientists.
 I believe hearing about recent advances in oncology research can be inspirational to my fellow cancer survivors & hearing about the patient experience can be inspirational to my fellow scientists!

-I’m proud to be partnered with The WunderGlo Foundation for rebroadcast of my English blog on their website.
+I’m proud to be partnered with The WunderGlo Foundation for many of my writings.
 It was a natural fit – we both strongly believe in both integrative healthcare & working to CURE CRC.
-I’m proudly partnered with Red de contacto para personas con cáncer de colon (Argentina-based) for my Spanish-translated blog, since they advocate for early onset CRC, another strong cause of mine.

-I believe strongly in patient advocacy and am a 2016 national spokesperson for early onset CRC via the national patient advocacy organization the Colon Club.
+I believe strongly in patient advocacy and was a 2016 national spokesperson for early onset CRC via the national patient advocacy organization the Colon Club.
 With advocacy goals in mind, I write a regular column for the Philadelphia Inquirer newspaper focused on Stage IV cancer life and issues.
 I also currently write a regular science column for the national CRC patient advocacy organization Fight Colorectal Cancer called “The Currently Incurable Scientist“.
 It explains the science of experimental therapies currently in clinical trials for CRC in layperson’s terms – once again with a goal to be a unique bridge between my intertwined worlds of cancer patient-scientist-advocate.
 Finally, I currently represent colorectal cancer on The Cancer Research Institute’s (the world’s oldest & largest immunotherapy advocacy group) patient portal website “The Answer to Cancer” to help spread awareness of immunotherapies, one of my most passionate causes.
-I work for Novartis but all my writings on social media, here and in all other public formats are purely my own private opinions.
+I work for Novartis but all my writings & activities on the web and on social media, here and in all other public formats are purely my own private opinions.

 I am both an eternal optimist watching the incredible progress in oncology research, as well as facing “currently incurable” Stage IV CRC.
 In other words, my life is currently “The Adventures in Living Terminally Optimistic”.